pquentin/blog/content/2017-07-17_generating_json.md

 doing.
 And if your JSON is so deep that you exceed the recursion limit, you have other problems to solve first. :)

+However, there is an obvious optimization that I left out: using `yield` and `yield from` and build the resulting string with a single `join` call.
+But that requires adding another function for the `join` call.
+I decided to keep things simple here.

 <!-- vim: spelllang=en
 -->